 A Brief History of Fiction

-It’s difficult to imagine a world without fiction, yet there was once a time where fiction was unheard of.
+It’s difficult to imagine a world without fiction, yet there was once a time when fiction was unheard of.
 In fact, fiction wasn’t invented until the 12th century.

 To be more specific, fiction, as we understand it today, started in the 12th century.
-More specifically, when both the author and the reader know the piece is a work of fiction and not nonfiction.
+More specifically, when both the fiction writer and the reader know the piece is a work of fiction and not nonfiction.

-Prior to the 12th century, written works held an authority that was impossible to ignore; works like the Bible were written down, so all written works must be true as well.
+Before the 12th century, written works held an authority that was impossible to ignore; works like the Bible were written down, so all written works must be true.